newwhitecheng/server_setup/setup_tensorflow.md

 You should consider upgrading via the 'pip install --upgrade pip' command.
 ```

-## Install the Python development environment on your system
+## For virtualevn, install the Python development environment on your system
 0. tf website only said python 2 or 3 but 3.6 and 3.7 makes difference
 1. Go to https://www.python.org/
 2. Choose the correct python version according to tensorflow build.
 For example python3.6